psc0628/GMC-based-NBV/3d_models/README.md

 <br>
 Make sure there are enough points over 10000.
 <br>
-This sampling will result in the holes in some object surfaces, you can samller the size of the object to make surfaces closes.
+This sampling will result in the holes in some object surfaces, you can samller the size of the object to make surfaces closed.